luizguilhermesj/docker-volume-google-drive-backup/README.md

 - Common chunk sizes: `8MB`, `16MB`, `32MB`, `1GB`
 - Smaller chunks = more API calls, may be more likely to hit rate limits, less likely to fail when connection is unstable
 - Larger chunks = fewer API calls, potentially fewer rate limit issues, more likely to fail when connection is unstable

+#### File Splitting
+- **Split large files**: Files are only split if `UPLOAD_SPLIT_SIZE` is set and valid.
+- If `UPLOAD_SPLIT_SIZE` is not set, no splitting occurs (files are uploaded whole, regardless of size).
+- Files larger than the split size will be divided into chunks (e.g., `100MB`, `1GB`).
+- Each chunk is uploaded as a separate file with `.part001`, `.part002`, etc. naming.
+- Useful for very large files or to avoid rate limits by uploading smaller pieces.
+- Chunk files are automatically cleaned up after successful upload.

+### Rate Limiting
+If you encounter HTTP 429 (Too Many Requests) errors:
+- Try using bigger chunk sizes (e.g., `100MB` or `1GB`)
+- Try using file splitting
+- Consider running backups during off-peak hours
+- Monitor your Google Drive API quota usage

 ## Docker Compose Example